ulsdevteam/tinymce-validatable/README.md

 ## How to use?

-Copy the `validatable` folder located in `js/tinymce/plugins/` into the `plugins` folder of your local TinyMCE installation, and include the name of the plugin in the `plugins` option:
+Copy or clone or submodule this project to a `validatable` folder into the `plugins` folder of your local TinyMCE installation, and include the name of the plugin in the `plugins` option:

 ```js